myaut/dtrace-stap-book/book/principles/viz.md

 #### Heat maps

-When two axes is not enough for your graph, you may also use a color intensity of each pixel too.
+When two axes is not enough for your graph, you may also use a colour intensity of each pixel too.
 Let's see, how CPU usage is distributed across CPUs.
 To do so we need pick a step for the observation interval, say `T=100ms`, accumulate all intervals when non-idle thread were on that CPU, say `t`, than pixel's intensity will be `1.0 - t/T` so `1.0` (white) will say that CPU was idle all the time, while `0.0` (black) will be evidence that CPU is very busy.
 For our example, we will see, that CPU 4 is periodically runs CPU-bound tasks:

 ![image:heatmap](heatmap.png)